HydroGEM: A Self Supervised Zero Shot Hybrid TCN Transformer Foundation Model for Continental Scale Streamflow Quality Control: Experimental Setup

 \subsection{Baseline Methods}

-To assess zero shot anomaly detection performance we compare HydroGEM against 12 baseline methods that do not require labeled training data or site specific calibration.
-All baselines operate in a zero shot mode at new stations, matching HydroGEM's deployment setting.
-We consider 3 categories.
+To assess zero-shot anomaly detection performance we compare HydroGEM against 11 baseline methods that do not require labeled training data or site-specific calibration.
+Specifically, we include 3 statistical baselines (Z-Score, IQR, Moving Average Residual), 3 generic unsupervised baselines (Isolation Forest, LOF, STL residual), and 5 hydrology-motivated baselines (rating-curve residual, rate-of-change limits, persistence detection, $Q$--$H$ consistency checks, and a seasonal envelope).
+All baselines operate in a zero-shot mode at new stations, matching HydroGEM's deployment setting.
+Appendix~\ref{app:baselines} contains full baseline parameters and implementation details.
+For fair comparison, all baselines operate on the same hourly discharge and stage series and use fixed hyperparameters shared across all stations.
+We consider three categories.

 \paragraph{Statistical baselines.}